chaimaebouyarmane/IOT_Intelligent_Trash/README.md

 - Blynk Platform (for the mobile user interface)

 ## 🚀 Réalisation

 ### Demo

-Explore the application and see it in action by clicking the link below:
+Explore the application and see it in action by clicking the link :
 [Lien](https://drive.google.com/file/d/1G3Fbi55WKITg7rH2b8gXDcFIxUMKzwmS/view?usp=sharing)

 ### Simulation
+The simulation of our project :

 ![Simulation](https://github.com/chaimaebouyarmane/IOT_Intelligent_Trash/blob/main/Img/Simulation.PNG)

 ### Blynk Mobile App Interface 📱

-To remotely interact with the Smart Trash Can project, we've established a user-friendly mobile interface through the Blynk platform. that include a notification feature to alert waste collection personnel when the trash can reaches full capacity.
+To remotely interact with the Smart Trash Can project, we've established a user-friendly mobile interface through the Blynk platform.
+That include a notification feature to alert waste collection personnel when the trash can reaches full capacity.

 ![Notification](https://github.com/chaimaebouyarmane/IOT_Intelligent_Trash/blob/main/Img/Notification.PNG)